uiucseclab/StellarChromeClient/README.md

 To login to the created account, type in the password and hit `Log In`.

-To send an transaction, enter a amount and any valid account number/public key on the testnet.
+To perform a transaction, enter an valid amount and any valid account number/public key on the testnet.
 E.g. `GASOCNHNNLYFNMDJYQ3XFMI7BYHIOCFW3GJEOWRPEGK2TDPGTG2E5EDW`